MarkoMijac/REFRAME/README.md

 ### Use scenarios

 Reframe framework consists of 12 .dll files and one .exe file.
 However, which of these files will be necessary to use depends on the use scenario.
-From the perspective of end-user (host) application, there are three main scenarios.

 | Component  | Description |
 | ------------- | ------------- |